-How Does a Tree Heal Itself?
+How Does A Tree Heal Itself?

 How To Prevent Oak Wilt When Pruning

-What Do You Put On a Tree Wound?
+What Do You Put On A Tree Wound?

 Pruning Sealer Alternatives – Which Have Proven To Be Better

-For shrubs, you will want to make your cuts close to a fork in the stem.
-Or, if it has multiple stems coming up from the ground, you will want to make the cut as close to the ground as possible with a slight angle (up to 45 degrees) so that water doesn’t sit on the cut end.
+When working with shrubs, you should position your cuts such that they are almost touching a fork in the stem.
+Alternately, if it has numerous stems growing up from the ground, you will want to make the cut as close to the ground as possible and at a small angle (up to 45 degrees), so that water does not sit on the cut end of the plant.

 Frequently Asked Questions